zhouzi/TheaterJS/README.md

 - [ ] Improve mistakes by adding other types, see [#16](https://github.com/Zhouzi/TheaterJS/issues/16)
 - [ ] Add support for html in the speeches `theater.write('Vader: I am your <a href="/father">father</a>.')`
-- [ ] Since the `:` character is used as a delimiter, `" I am your father."` in `"Vader:Listen: I am your father."` is ignored.
-Need to make some test to see if it's worth implementing a way to escape it `\:`.
-Otherwise, simply build the scene like `{ name: "say", args: ["Listen: I am your father."] }`
+- [ ] Find a way to avoid duplicating the index file for each locale's demo `locales/`